chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 59:
+1. Yesterday and the days before, I submitted my last Georgia Tech project with partner Luis.
+Many 2am sessions for this one.
+2. Today I completed the Observability project and submitted it for review to graders.
+Keeping my fingers crossed.
+3. Busy with Georgia Tech final exam review.
+---
 Day 58:
 1. Yesterday and the days before, I submitted my Udaconnect project and passed it after two attempts.
 Yay!
 I also placed top 8 in the Kubecon Cup 2021 battlesnake tournament and received $25 from CNCF.
 ![image](https://user-images.githubusercontent.com/75153964/140273011-ebea5e21-a37d-48cd-ba40-5c1cb1c2fd8a.png)